 A good way to visually represent this is through a Cumulative Distribution Function (CDF) chart so you can better understand the range of performance across a population of devices, especially since latency is not typically normally distributed.
 A CDF also helps you spot outliers in the data, which is especially useful for latency where there may be clusters of high latency at the far tail of the distribution.
 For example, Figure 3 shows the maximum working latency of two different equivalent cable modems, one with AQM and one with an older method of managing buffers (both now have AQM).

 For those unfamiliar with reading a CDF chart, the chart line shows you the percent on the vertical Y-axis, from 0% (0.0) to 100% (1.0).
 On the horizontal X-axis, you have the latency measured in milliseconds.
 In this case, we can see that the device represented by the orange line will experience working latency of 200 milliseconds or less roughly 95% of the time.
-In contrast, the device represented by the blue line will experience a working latency of roughly 900 milliseconds 95% of the time.
+In contrast, the device represented by the blue line will experience a working latency of 200 milliseconds or less 8% of the time and 10% of the time its working latency will reach 700 milliseconds or higher.
 That the orange line is more vertical also suggests more consistent latency (less jitter) than the blue line.